 The Student Village comprises the University’s on-campus accommodation and is made up of two purpose-built waterfront complexes: Lincoln Courts and the University’s latest on-campus residential development, Cygnet Wharf.
 Both developments place students close to the University’s academic buildings, Student Services, and Students’ Union, while the city’s high street is only half a mile away.

 In addition to our on-campus accommodation, the University manages a range of halls of residence for new and continuing students who choose to live off-campus.
 They are all within a short walk of the Campus and, as they are owned by the University, students receive the same type of support that they would benefit from in on-campus accommodation.

-We guarantee accommodation to first year undergraduate students who confirm the University of Lincoln as their first choice with UCAS and make an application for accommodation by 30 June 2019.
-Applicants must have met all conditions and accepted their offer by 31 August 2019.
-The online application system for accommodation opens on 1 March 2019 – you don’t have to wait for your exam results to apply.
+We guarantee accommodation to first-year undergraduate students who confirm the University of Lincoln as their first choice with UCAS and make an application for accommodation by 30 June 2021.
+Applicants must have met all conditions and accepted their offer by 31 August 2021.
+The online application system for accommodation opens on 1 November 2020 for 2021 entry – you don’t have to wait for your exam results to apply.

 Ka Hui Chang, Events Management student